mason-stafford/Godot-Enet-VOIP/README.md

 ## Very Important
-This Project is Just a Simple Modification of this Project: https://github.com/c-as/godot-voip The Original Project Was Running on WebSocket but This One is Running on Enet Whole Project Belongs to Original contributors
+This Project is Just a Simple Modification of this Project: https://github.com/c-as/godot-voip The Original Project Was Running on WebSocket but This One is Running on Enet.
+Whole Project Belongs to Original contributors.

 # Godot VoIP 🎙️🌐
 ![logo](https://raw.githubusercontent.com/casbrugman/godot-voip/master/icon.svg "Logo")